 You’re going to have most of your good points, and by starting another question you’re actually gaining more marks than by completing one smoothly.
 For example, if you have limited time, it is better to start the introductory answer to a new question than struggling to come out with a summary of an already answered question.

 Even good essay writers may sometimes score marks at the end of an essay less rapidly than the beginning, simply as they are no longer fresh but tired of the issue.

 A new question will rekindle your interest and provide you with something.

 #9 Use quotations, diagrams and examples

-Before the exams, whiles studying get vivid and accurate examples and illustrations for things you are learning.
-In the examination hall, use them to give weight to you answers, definitions and explanations.
-I mark lost failing to explain well can be gained back with a good examples or illustration.
+Before the exams, whiles studying, get vivid and accurate examples and illustrations for things you are learning.
+In the examination hall, use them to give weight to your answers, definitions, and explanations.
+I mark lost failing to explain well can be gained back with good examples or illustrations.